cameronpartee/Art-Snob/README.md

 # Features

-🖼View artworks from great artists across all decades.
+🖼 View artworks from great artists across all decades.

 # Goals